Call for appointment:410-328-6034 410-328-6034

 Brain aneurysms are dangerous because they can burst, causing bleeding within or on the outer layer of the brain.
 When an aneurysm bursts it becomes a hemorrhagic stroke.
 Brain damage from a burst aneurysm can cause disability or death.

 A the University of Maryland Medical Center, our neurosurgeons surgically repair aneurysms frequently.
 We'll create a plan to for you that is safe and will give you the peace of mind knowing that your aneurysm is no longer an issue.
-Call 410-328-4323 to make an appointment.
+Please call 410-328-4323 to make an appointment.

 Brain Aneurysm Symptoms